felipe-juan/dotfiles/README.md

 <details>
 <summary><h3>☑️ To-Do List</h2></summary>

-- [ ] find a less generic wallpaper that fits (i'm not sure if the keyboard switch one is enough)
+- [ ] Find a less generic wallpaper that fits (I'm not sure if the keyboard switch one is enough)
-- [ ] create a gallery showing what other programs (discord, firefox) look like
+- [ ] Create a gallery showing what look like:
+  - [ ] Other programs (Discord, Firefox, etcera)
+  - [ ] Lockscreen, Volume Pop-Up, Shutdown Menu, etcetera
+  - Alternatively, I can create a fold list instead
-- [ ] record and attach gifs demonstrating what each "cool terminal command" does
+- [ ] Record and attach gifs demonstrating what each "cool terminal command" does
-- [ ] maybe also attach the files responsible for the keybinding + extensions configs?
+- [ ] Maybe also attach the files responsible for the keybinding + extensions configs?
+- [ ] Packages/Dependencies list
 </details>

 ## ✨ Credits to